monsuAymeric/Vehicle/README.md

 ## Sequence Diagram

+We created a sequence diagram to gain a deeper understanding of the steps and exchanges involved in designing the application.

 ## Merise

 We carried out the Merise methodology to help us design the data tables and their relationships in order to prepare the database.